 What Makes Moms Feel This Way?
 There are several possible reasons.
 The time after the birth of a child

-psychologically and physically.
-These changes place many demands on the
+and physically.
+These changes place many demands on the new mother and

-of weakness or inadequacy in the mother and symptoms are temporary when
+inadequacy in the mother and symptoms are temporary when treated with